 "He defended Snape, and then you saw him laughing at me with those...
 Slytherins."
 He practically spat the last word out as though it was the worst insult he could imagine.
 "And Malfoy feeling him up with his weird wings, and kissing him in front of us all," he went on.
 "This is all Malfoy's doing," he told them firmly, as they exited the castle and started making their way across the grounds towards the greenhouses.

 "You are being ridiculous," Hermione told him curtly, a frown on her face.
-Up till now, she had been impressed with how well Ron had been handling everything about Malfoy during the last three and a bit months.
+Up till now, she had been impressed with how well Ron had been handling everything about Malfoy over the last three and a half months.
 She had expected a fight of this nature to occur at some point but it seemed ludicrous to her that it was over Professor Snape of all people.
 "Harry wasn't saying that he actually liked Professor Snape, Ron, he was merely being understanding of his boyfriend's perspective on the matter," she pointed out.

 "Well... that's half the problem isn't it," Ron argued back.
 "It is always about what Malfoy thinks now, as though the Harry we knew is just...
 He's letting Malfoy walk all over him!"
 Ron finished, crossing his arms over his chest and storming off ahead of them.